alem0lars/configs_book/osx/installation/README.md

 # `OSX` Installation

+1. Start the installer.
-Create a *encrypted* and *case-sensitive* partition and install OS X on it.
+2. Create a *encrypted* and *case-sensitive* partition and install OS X on it.